celestealexmoore/chatWidget/README.md

 # chatWidget

-### _An animated chat widget that operates onClick with preset FAQ for users to choose from, and responses that populate accordingly._
+### _An animated chat widget that operates onClick with pre-set FAQ for users to choose from, and responses that populate accordingly._

 </div>